-As of January 1, 2016, the total projected liability associated with paying the Post-82 Settlement allowances for the lifetime of the members and beneficiaries is estimated to be \$23,323,465.
+As of January 1, 2017, the total projected liability associated with paying the Post-82 Settlement allowances for the lifetime of the members and beneficiaries is estimated to be \$21,910,124.
+Payments from the Post-82 Settlement reserve have been suspended, with last benefits payable in March of 2017.